Git-PratikVyas/Finetuning-LORA/DistributedTraining/README.md

   - Multi-LoRA enables the simultaneous use of different LoRA adapters, allowing a single model to handle various tasks (e.g., translation, classification) without noticeable delays between requests.
   - This approach optimizes resource utilization and improves response times, making it suitable for applications needing rapid task switching.

+ **3.<ins>Chunked prefill:<ins>**

+    Chunked prefill allows large input prompts (prefills) to be divided into smaller chunks.
+These chunks can then be batched together with decode requests, which improves overall throughput and reduces latency during inference.

+  - Process:
+    - In traditional inference, the model processes all tokens sequentially, which can lead to inefficiencies, especially when dealing with long prompts.
+    - With chunked prefill, vLLM can group multiple prefill tokens together and prioritize decode requests.
+This means that while the model is handling prefill requests, it can also process decode requests simultaneously.

+  Benefits of Chunked Prefill

+  - Improved Inter-Token Latency (ITL):
+    By batching prefill and decode requests, chunked prefill reduces the time between generating tokens (inter-token latency).
+This is particularly beneficial in scenarios where quick responses are required.

+  - Better GPU Utilization:
+    The technique allows for more efficient use of GPU resources by overlapping compute-bound (prefill) and memory-bound (decode) operations.
+This leads to better overall performance and throughput.

+  - Tuning Performance:
+    - Users can adjust the `max_num_batched_tokens` parameter to optimize performance based on their specific workloads.
+The default value is set to 512, but increasing it can improve throughput at the cost of slightly higher latency for the first token generated.

+  - Flexibility:
+    - Chunked prefill can adapt to varying input sizes and workloads, making it suitable for applications with diverse requirements, such as summarization or question-answering tasks.

 ## Appendix-Kubernetes Deployment Explanation